Vpet95/git-sc/README.md

 git-sc requires that you have a Shortcut API token - please read [the official help article](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens) on generating your own Shortcut API token for more info.

+Due to certain Node.js APIs in use, git-sc requires a minimum Node.js version of 17.0.0.
+Check your version with `node -v`.

 ## Usage

 Call git-sc with `--help` to see full usage: